This article concerns itself with transitional cell carcinomas of the bladder specifically. Related articles include:

 Unfortunately, FDG is excreted into the urine and thus accumulates in the bladder, making it unsuitable for diagnosis of urinary tract tumors.
 It does have a role to play in the assessment of nodal or distant metastases.

 Treatment and prognosis

-Superficial tumours can be treated with local transurethral resection +/- intravesical therapy.
-Ta tumours can be treated solely by resection.
-Carcinoma in situ or T1 tumour usually requires both resection and intravesical therapy (bacille Calmette-Guerin (BCG) or chemotherapy, e.g. mitomycin C) 6.
+Superficial tumors can be treated with local transurethral resection +/- intravesical therapy.
+Ta tumors can be treated solely by resection.
+Carcinoma in situ or T1 tumor usually requires both resection and intravesical therapy (bacille Calmette-Guerin (BCG) or chemotherapy, e.g. mitomycin C) 6.

-Invasive tumours require radical cystectomy +/- chemotherapy and/or external beam radiotherapy 5.
+Invasive tumors require radical cystectomy +/- chemotherapy and/or external beam radiotherapy 5.

-Invasive tumours, on the other hand, have poorer prognosis demonstrating both local invasion of perivesical tissues, lymphatic spread to local nodes and eventual haematogenous metastases 4.
+Invasive tumors, on the other hand, have poorer prognosis demonstrating both local invasions of perivesical tissues, lymphatic spread to local nodes and eventual haematogenous metastases 4.

-Overall bladder transitional cell carcinomas have a 5-year survival of 82%, contributed mainly by the large proportion of superficial tumours (5-year survival of 94%).
-Patients with metastatic disease, in contrast, have poor prognosis (5-year survival of 6%) 4.
+Overall bladder transitional cell carcinomas have a 5-year survival of 82%, contributed mainly by the large proportion of superficial tumors (5-year survival of 94%).
+Patients with metastatic disease, in contrast, have a poor prognosis (5-year survival of 6%) 4.